Fiscal and Calendar Year-End Expense Report Reconciliation Procedure

 It is critical to the University’s financial statements that all Travel Card expenses are properly recorded as University expenses in a timely fashion.
 To ensure the recording of overdue Travel Card expenses, we have established the following procedure which will be enacted twice a year before the end of the fiscal and calendar years in June and December.

 - All unreported non-travel expenses and travel expenses for completed trips more than 90-days old at the time of the procedure or date noted via email will be placed on an Expense Report by the Payment Processing Department for the Travel Card user during the month of May or November.

 - During May/November, Approvers should require cardholders to attach receipts, ensure that the proper account number is being charged, and submit the report for approval.

 - The cardholder or Approver musty notify the Payment Processing Manager, Stephanie Ford-Jones, of any over-90-day charges that are for future travel and should not be expensed at that time.

-- The Expense Report will be charged to the cardholder’s default account unless the cardholder changes this.
+- The Expense Report will be charged to one of the cardholder’s default accounts unless the cardholder changes this.
 The cardholder should verify that Expense Reports are being charged to the correct account number.

-- During the month of June or December, the Payment Processing Manager will submit any reports that remain unapproved and request that the Approver approves the report by the 15th of the month.
+- During the first two weeks of June or December, the Payment Processing Manager will submit any reports that remain unapproved.

 - Journal entries may be done to correct any expenses hitting incorrect account numbers.
 All journal entries must be recorded by FRS (Financial Record Services) by the date indicated on the fiscal year-close schedule to be properly recorded in the correct fiscal year.